 - LUMA Centre Päijänne Tavastia (Lahti University Campus)

-- LUMA Centre Saimaa (Lappeenranta University of Technology + Saimaa University of Applied Sciences)
+- LUMA Centre Saimaa (LUT University + Saimaa University of Applied Sciences)

 - LUMA Centre Åbo Akademi (Åbo Akademi University)

-- Tampere LUMATE Centre (University of Tampere and Tampere University of Technology + Tampere University of Applied Sciences)
+- Tampere LUMATE Centre (Tampere University + Tampere University of Applied Sciences)